threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_kubernetes.md

 By default mode of k3OS is to run a single node cluster.
 Use "kubectl" to access it.
-The node token in /var/lib/rancher/k3s/server/node-token can be used to join agents to this server.
+The node token in /var/lib/rancher/k3s/server/node-token could be used to join agents to this server.

 k3os-15956 [~]$
 ```